Waxer59/babel-plugin-auto-console-log/CONTRIBUTING.md

 ## License

-autoConsoleLog is under the MIT License.
+babel-plugin-auto-console-log is under the MIT License.
 For more details, you can check out our [License file](./LICENSE.md).